 What's in a name

-The headquarters sits at Hanayama Onsen Yakushi-no-yu in Wakayama City, a unique 26°C cold spring re-heated and bottled into one of the most mineral-dense waters in the country — a fitting starting point for a pilgrim's journey.
+The program was founded at Hanayama Onsen Yakushi-no-yu in Wakayama City, a unique 26°C cold spring re-heated into one of the most mineral-dense waters in the country — a fitting starting point for a pilgrim's journey.
+Day-to-day certification and applications are now handled by the Kisen Onsen Shugendō Executive Committee (紀泉温泉修験道実行委員会), based in Wakayama City.

 The Sendatsu-chō (先達帳)